-Jesus fought the Devil in his battle with him in the desert as the Devil with the word of God as the devil used deceptive words to tempt him.
-Hebrews 4 : 12 tells us,
+Jesus fought the Devil in his battle of words with him in the desert and the Devil used the word of God and deceptive words to tempt him.
+Hebrews 4: 12 tells us,

 “For the word of God is living and active.
 Sharper than any double-edged sword, it penetrates even to dividing soul and spirit, joints and marrow; it judges the thoughts and attitudes of the heart”.